Short interviews by the Platform Secretariat during the 2022 Annual General Assembly in Rome, Italy.

 Other AGA2022 Interviews:

-Stefanos Fotiou is the Director, Office of Sustainable Development Goals and Director, United Nations Food Systems Coordination Hub.
-He was a panellist during the first session of the AGA2022.
+Agnes Kalibata is the President, AGRA, and United Nations Secretary General's Special Envoy for the 2021 Food Systems Summit.
+Agnes was a panellist during the first session of the AGA2022.

-How do you see the future of food systems transformation and why are national pathways and coordination even more important?
+How do you see the future of food systems transformation and why are national pathways and coordination even more important now?

-What would you like small-scale farmers and the younger generation to know?
-And what do you think should give them hope for the future?
+What would you like small-scale farmers and the younger generation to know that would give them hope for tomorrow?

 This video is a recording of the interview, conducted by the Secretariat of the Global Donor Platform for Rural Development during the Annual General Assembly in Rome, 15 June 2022.